pb319/California_House-Price-Prediction/README.md

   ***
    * There is a celar depiction of clusters in and around San Diego, Los Angeles, San Feancisco, etc.
-   * From the above figure we can see a general figure hou `ocean_proximity` is seems to be assocoated with `median_price_value`
+   * From the above figure we can see a general figure that `ocean_proximity` seems to be associated with `median_price_value`
-   *  Bus still there are exceptions in North-California, so we've to deploy some **feature engineering** here as well.
+   *  Bus still there are exceptions in North California, so we've to deploy some **feature engineering** here as well.
    * Features such as **proximity to clusters** can also be checked.

   ***